Package 'AnnotationBustR'

 DuplicateSpecies

 Logical.
 As to whether there are duplicate individuals per species.
-If TRUE, adds the accession number to the fasta file
+If TRUE, adds the accession number to the fasta header when writing sequences to file.

 Prefix

-Character If a prefix is specified, all output FASTA files written will begin with the prefix.
-Default is NULL.
+Character.
+If a prefix is specified, all output FASTA files written will begin with the prefix followed by an underscore.
+Default is NULL (i.e. no prefix).

 TidyAccessions

-Logical as to whether the accession table should have a single row per species.
-If numerous accessions for a species occur, they will be seperated by a comma in the accession table.
+Logical.
+Should the accession table have a single row per species?
+If numerous accessions for a species occur, they will be separated by a comma in the accession table.
 Default=TRUE.

 Details